Here are the playoff schedule grids for the following four playoff setups:

 - The Mavericks start the week with a back-to-back set against the Clippers and Kings.
 Kristaps Porzingis may take a seat during one of those games.
 The Mavericks play four games in Week 22 so you could still get three games from Porzingis.

 - The Lakers have a back-to-back set this week that includes a game against the Hornets.
-Anthony Davis, LeBron James, and/or DeMarcus Cousins could see their four-game week turn into a three-game week.
+Anthony Davis and LeBron James could see their four-game week turn into a three-game week.

 - The Sixers have a back-to-back set that starts with a revenge game against the Raptors and ends with a trip to Charlotte.
 The odds of Joel Embiid suiting up for the game against the Hornets are…not good.
 Luckily, the Sixers play four games that week so you should still get three games from The Process.